bool(false)

 A: Expect Gush Mints plants to reach 50–60 inches in height, making them manageable for both indoor tents and outdoor gardens.

-Q: How much can I yield from Gush Mints seeds?
+Q: How much can I yield from Gush Mints strain?

 A: Indoor growers can harvest around 1.7–2.2 oz/ft², while outdoor plants can deliver 20–45 oz each with good care.